ivanleomk/website-v4/content/blog/spinning-up-rl.md

 ## Conclusion

 Our number-guessing agent operated in a simple world with only one state.
 Binary rewards are simple and effective in this case because they drastically overfit to the single target number quickly, but this is a liability in more complex and long horizon tasks.
+Remember, this is because in this task, there is only one correct answer - the target number, making binary rewards exceptionally well suited for this task

 what happens, for instance, when an agent must choose between multiple actions, each with its own unknown probability of success?
 This is the classic multi-armed bandit problem, where you have to decide which slot machine (or "bandit") to play to maximize your winnings over time.
 It introduces a critical trade-off: should you exploit the action that has given the best rewards so far, or should you explore other actions that might be even better?